Veeva Direct Data API: A Complete Technical Guide

 Altogether, a Direct Data API archive provides a self-describing snapshot of Vault data.
 No prior mapping of Vault schema is required by the user – the included metadata declares it.
 Users simply decompress the .tar.gz (e.g. using tar -xzvf), and then load the CSV extracts into their target database, possibly using the manifest to guide their ETL procedures.

-Data Extract Details
+Data Extract Categories

 -